 Signs and Symptoms

-Most oral cancers arise on the lips, tongue or the floor of the mouth.
-They also may occur inside your cheeks, on your gums or on the roof of your mouth.
+Most oral cancers arise on the lips, tongue, or the floor of the mouth.
+They also may occur inside your cheeks, on your gums, or the roof of your mouth.

 Some signs and symptoms include: